juliangruendner/ketos_develop/README.md

 #### starting the GUI

-to start the ketos user interface execute the following commands in your shell in the root of this project
+To start the KETOS user interface execute the following commands in your shell in the root of this project

 ```bash
 cd ketos_gui